Showing posts with label #Study. Show all posts

 Yeah, I had to admit he was absolutely right.
 Whenever I open up an interlinear text, that’s always what I catch myself doing.
 That’s why I’ve gotta turn off that software or close that book, and go back to a Hebrew-only text.

 But that’s me, and anyone else who can read biblical languages.
-If you can’t—if you know a few original-language words, but certainly can’t read Hebrew, Aramaic, or Greek, and wish you had more access to those languages—that’s what an interlinear bible will do for you.
+If you can’t—if you know a few original-language words, but certainly can’t read Hebrew, Syriac, or Greek, and wish you had more access to those languages—that’s what an interlinear bible will do for you.
 It erases some of the barrier between you and the original languages.

 But there is still a language barrier.
 So don’t get overconfident.